Sangee (2003 film)

 Sangee (lit.
 'Companion') is a 2003 Indian Bengali-language romantic drama film directed by Haranath Chakraborty.
 Featuring Jeet and Priyanka Trivedi in their second film together, Silajit Majumder plays a crucial role in the film.
-The film is a remake of the Tamil film Kannedhirey Thondrinal 1998.
+The film is a remake of the Tamil film Kannedhirey Thondrinal (1998).

 Plot

 Bijay, the son of a prominent businessman from Siliguri, comes to Calcutta for his higher studies.
 At the Bidhannagar Road railway station, he has a chance of meeting with Rupa.
-Bijay experiences what is termed as "love at first sight" according to his mentor and maternal uncle Prabhu Mama.
-In spite of getting off on the wrong foot with a student, Rana, at his college, they become close friends after Bijay helps Rana fight off some goons.
-Although Bijay comes from a rich and affluent background, he is very down to earth, a fact that Rana appreciates.
+Bijay experiences what is termed as "love at first sight" according to his mentor and maternal uncle, Prabhu Mama.
+Despite getting off on the wrong foot with a student, Rana, at his college, they become close friends after Bijay helps Rana fight off some goons.
+Although Bijay comes from an affluent background, he is very down-to-earth, a fact that Rana appreciates.

 Bijay pursues Rupa, unaware of the fact that Rupa is Rana's younger sister.
 An initially disinterested Rupa gradually falls in love with him too.
 However, upon hearing from Rana how a friend of his had betrayed him in the past- by eloping with his other sister on the day of her wedding- Bijay sacrifices his love for his friendship with Rana, fearing that Rana would think of his relationship with Rupa as a betrayal too.

 Rupa, on the other hand, is unwilling to let go.
 Unable to change Bijay's mind, she watches helplessly as her family arranges for her wedding.
 Desperate, she consumes poison and is taken to the hospital, where all is revealed.
 Rana is touched by his friend's sacrifice and asks Bijay to accept his sister's hand in marriage.